 The lodge that started them all, Great Wolf Lodge Wisconsin Dells opened in the southern Wisconsin water park mecca in 1997 and pioneered the all-under-one-roof family recreational resort concept.
 At more than 20 years old, it’s still going strong with a 76,000-square-foot indoor water park made up of slides, pools, splash grounds, and lazy rivers.
 Dry land attractions feature multiple versions of MagiQuest, PJ parties, a clock tower animatronics show, and craft giveaways.

-The new Great Wolf Lodge Northern California opened in Manteca, California, in June 2021.
-This Bay Area indoor water park is approximately 90 minutes from San Francisco and an hour from Sacramento.
+Located in Manteca, California, the Bay Area’s Great Wolf Lodge Northern California indoor water park is approximately 90 minutes from San Francisco and an hour from Sacramento.
 The 500-room lodge features a 95,000-square-foot indoor water park with all the requisite water slides, raft rides, pools, and splash grounds, not to mention a 1,000-gallon tipping bucket.
 There’s a large outdoor pool complex for sun worshippers.

 MAKE MEMORIES: The 20 Best Family Vacation Spots in the U.S.